corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/packaging/cordapp-builder/_index.md

 Where:
 * `-o` specifies the output file.
-* `-cpk` specifies a `.cpk` file to include in the bundle.
-You can use this option as many times as you want in order to specify as many `.cpk` files as you want
+* `--cpk` specifies a `.cpk` file to include in the bundle.
+You can use this option as many times as you want to specify as many `.cpk` files as you want.

 If you have a `.cpk` file and all of its `.cpk` dependencies are located in a single folder `cpk-repository`, you can use the following command.